programmersnake/Interview-Preparation-Helper/leetcode/src/main/java/array/task_92_770/README.md

 You have to rotate the image in-place, which means you have to modify the input 2D matrix directly.
 DO NOT allocate another 2D matrix and do the rotation.

-### Implementation logic:
+### Implemented logic:
-Implementation logic: the algorithm correctly shifts for n-dimension.
+Important: the algorithm correctly shifts for n-dimension.

 Divide the matrix into levels of squares.
 Rotate each square separately.
 It starts from the outside, getting deeper and deeper with each iteration.